 The discourse of legalizing marijuana undermines an addict’s footing in their program of recovery.
 This theme of marijuana being used for medical purposes is totally contradictory to the efforts of the recovering individual to live life on life’s terms.

 Some people may feel like marijuana benefits them from a medicinal standpoint.
 It may.
 But, a drug is a drug is a drug for addicts.
 Because the world changes and the laws change does not mean that I can start safely consuming mind-altering substances.
 What if scientists discovered some medicinal properties in cocaine?
 If I accepted that I could use it as medicine, I would be dead.

-If you or a loved one is suffering from any addiction, contact us today the Palm Beach Institute for a quality drug and alcohol rehab.
+If you or a loved one is suffering from any addiction, contact us today the Palm Beach Institute at 855-534-3574 or contact us online for a quality drug and alcohol rehab.
 Our team of experienced addiction professionals can help you begin your journey in recovery, today.